 Another consideration when living in a small space is finding narrow walkers for seniors.
 A comfort golden retriever won’t get in the way of the walker.

 My father-in-law loves his comfort golden retriever, aka the Golden Pup, Hasbro’s Joy For All Companion Pet.

-The Hasbro Joy For All Companion Pets are marketed as a companion for the elderly, especially those that are house-bound, need extra care, or afflicted with Alzheimer’s Disease.
+The Hasbro Joy For All Companion Pets are marketed as a companion for the elderly, especially those that are housebound, need extra care, or are afflicted with Alzheimer’s Disease.
 But they’re perfect for everyone from young children, people who need an emotional support animal, to the elderly.

-With life-life features and sounds but without the work of a real pet, the Companion Pet is a good solution to the emotional support animal debate.
+With life-like features and sounds but without the work of a real pet, the Companion Pet is a good solution to the emotional support animal debate.